tryton/tryton/modules/document_incoming_ocr_typless/doc/setup.rst

 When setting the `OCR Service
 <document_incoming_ocr:model-document.incoming.ocr.service>`'s type to
 :guilabel:`Typless`, you must fill in the :guilabel:`API Key` with the key and :guilabel:`Document Type` with the name of the document type created.
+You must select the fields setup for the document type on Typless model.
 You can fill if needed the selection criteria.

 .. _Setup fields for Unknown type: